Born in 1956 in Kinto M'Vuila, Democratic Republic of Congo.

 Lives and works in Kinshasa, Democratic Republic of Congo.

-His paintings are always painted in a rich chromatic palette, vivid, contrasted and most often glittery as to play down the subject.
-Whatever his message, Chéri Samba wants to make the spectators enter his paintings without apprehension: "When I undertake a painting, I define the subject, the idea, the message, the very title.
-The image is clearly in my head, even the colors...
-I draw the subject precisely with a pencil, right down to the details, directly on the canvas, without any preliminary sketch.
-I allow myself up to three versions of the same painting, but slightly different."
+"When I start a painting, I define the subject, the idea, the message, even the title.
+The image is clear in my head, including the colors… I draw the subject precisely in pencil, directly on the canvas, without preliminary sketches.
+I allow myself up to three versions of the same painting, slightly different."

 Collections